themegrill/social-icons/readme.txt

 * Fix - Center icons if used in Visual composer.
 * Fix - Non-static method should not be called statically.
 * Tweak - Updated socicon to `v3.0.4` for new icon sets support.
+* Refactor - Detect socicon from supported URL and allowed lists.

 = 1.4 - 20/05/2016 =
 * Feature - Pretty Support for shortcode option.